Kairajii/manufacassignment/README.md

 The project also includes a React component called FlavanoidsTable that displays the calculated mean, median, and mode for the "Flavanoids" property in a tabular format using Mantine's Table component.

 The table is styled to have proper borders and alignment, making it easy to read and understand the statistics for each class.

+### Styling with Tailwind CSS
+This project utilizes Tailwind CSS for styling the components and UI elements.
+Tailwind CSS is a utility-first CSS framework that provides a wide range of pre-built classes for quickly styling elements.

+### Custom Styles
+The table in this project is styled using Tailwind CSS classes to achieve a clean and modern look.
+Some of the key styles applied include:

+Border: Borders are added to the table and table cells using Tailwind's border utilities (border, border-solid, border-gray-300).
+Padding: Padding is applied to the table cells (p-4) to provide spacing between the content and the cell edges.
+Text Alignment: Text alignment is set to center for the table headers (text-center) to improve readability.
+Integration with React Components
+Tailwind CSS classes are used directly within React components to style elements.
+For example, the Table component from the Mantine UI library is styled using Tailwind CSS classes to customize its appearance.